 For purposes of this article, I will characterize all things we’re discussing as “Internet Harassment” and use it encompassing its broadest sense.
 Understand that I am using that phrase to include every possible scenario, including revenge porn, defamation, abuse, harassment, and negative feedback.
 Anything that is posted online by one person about another (person or business) that is reasonably perceived as inappropriate.

 Internet Harassment – What Civil Remedies do you have?

 Can I sue to stop internet harassment?
 Like all things in the law, the answer is “maybe.”
 Criminal charges typically require what is called specific intent and it will require more than bad language or opinion posted about another person in a single instance.
 And someone’s right to free expression is at play if the police become involved in the investigation or prosecution of the matter.
-But there are a broad variety of civil remedies available to a private party.
-Unfortunately not all the civil remedies fit every situation.
+But there is a broad variety of civil remedies available to a private party.
+Unfortunately, not all civil remedies fit every situation.

 Below are some examples of potential civil remedies that a victim of Internet Harassment may have.

 - The conduct must be intentional or reckless;